tom-metherell/hes-social-media/README.md

 # Characterising the longitudinal relationship between social media use and psychiatric diagnoses in secondary care in adolescents in England

-This repository contains the supplementary data for the paper "Characterising the longitudinal relationship between social media use and psychiatric diagnoses in secondary care in adolescents in England" (preprint coming soon).
+This repository contains the supplementary data for the paper "Characterising the longitudinal relationship between social media use and psychiatric diagnoses in secondary care in adolescents in England" (preprint available at https://doi.org/10.31234/osf.io/87cze_v1).

 Please review the licensing information at [`LICENCE.md`](https://github.com/tom-metherell/hes-social-media/blob/main/LICENCE.md) and [`THIRDPARTY.md`](https://github.com/tom-metherell/hes-social-media/blob/main/THIRDPARTY.md) before reusing any software in this repository.